 By utilizing local, sustainable food, we can create a truly personalized menu to match with our guests ideal experience.
 We appreciate having multiple conversations with our guests so that we can help them design a menu and event that is truly memorable.

 TBD Foods was started in 2014 with a dream and a tax return.
-Our Chef/ Owner, Terence Rogers started hosting pop-up dinner parties out of his apartment in Somerville, MA with the hopes that this would one day turn into a food truck.
-To Terence’s delight the dinners were a hit and he was starting to get hired out for private dinners and events.
-Deciding not to drop deep into dept TBD Foods began to focus more on the personal chef and catering aspects of the business, putting the food truck on hold.
+Our Chef and Owner, Terence Rogers, started hosting pop-up dinner parties out of his apartment in Somerville, MA with the hopes that it would one day turn into a food truck.
+To Terence’s delight, the dinners were very popular and people started to hire him to cook at events and private dinners.
+As TBD Foods began to excel in the personal chef and catering world, Terence decided to follow his clients needs and put the food truck on hold.

 After serving hundreds of guests in the Boston area, TBD Foods and our chef moved to the Rockies in 2016 continuing the dream and a passion to serve delicious food.
 TBD Foods continues to provide guests in the Front Range with local farm-to-table meals for events ranging from an intimate dinner for two up to large 200 person weddings.
 In the future, Terence hopes that he will be able to fulfill his dream of owning a food truck, along with a restaurant and organic farm.

 Terence Rogers is the chef and owner of TBD Foods.
 Terence has over 8 years of experience working in a variety of kitchens.
 From slinging pizzas in Vermont, working on food trucks in Boston and Denver, and cooking farm to table fine dining in Boston, New York, and Denver, Terence has had the opportunity to be mentored by award winning chefs and learn creative ways to serve unique dishes.